-Count for as little as 15 minutes in your own backyard to help expand our understanding of birds
+Every February, count for as little as 15 minutes in your own backyard to help expand our understanding of birds.

 The Great Backyard Bird Count (GBBC) is a free, fun, and easy event that engages bird watchers of all ages in counting birds to create a real-time snapshot of bird populations.
 Participants are asked to count birds for as little as 15 minutes (or as long as they wish) on one or more days of the four-day event and report their sightings online at birdcount.org.
 Anyone can take part in the Great Backyard Bird Count, from beginning bird watchers to experts, and you can participate from your backyard, or anywhere in the world.

 Bird populations are always shifting and changing.
-For example, 2014 GBBC data highlighted a large irruption of Snowy Owls across the northeastern, mid-Atlantic and Great Lakes areas of the United States.
-The data also showed the effects that the polar vortex had on bird movement around the country.
-For more on the results of the 2015 GBBC, take a look at the GBBC Summary, and be sure to check out some of the images in the 2015 GBBC Photo Contest Gallery.
+For example, 2014 GBBC data highlighted a large irruption of Snowy Owls across the northeastern, mid-Atlantic, and Great Lakes areas of the United States.
+The data also showed the effects that warm weather patterns have had on bird movement around the country.
+For more on the results of the latest GBBC, take a look at the GBBC Summary, and be sure to check out some of the images in the 2017 GBBC Photo Contest Gallery.

 On the program website participants can explore real-time maps and charts that show what others are reporting during and after the count.
 Be sure to check out the Explore a Region tool to get an idea of what you can expect to see in your area during the next GBBC.

-For questions and comments, please contact the Cornell Lab of Ornithology or the National Audubon Society:
+For questions and comments, please contact the National Audubon Society or Cornell Lab of Ornithology:

 Cornell Lab of Ornithology